-Inverness Research is the external evaluator for the COSIA project.
+Inverness Research has been the external evaluator for the COSIA project.
 Inverness Research's studies focus on projects like COSIA as investments, rather than simply services.
-While the work of a project does involve service outcomes, we look at a project more broadly with an eye toward identifying how returns on the investment are made.
+While the work of this project certainly does involve some direct service outcomes, we look at the project more broadly with an eye toward identifying how returns on the investment are made.
 This perspective entails understanding how funding dollars invested in a project result in increased capital and capacity.
-To do this, we work to first explicate the Theory of Action of a project, describing ways in which investments are translated into benefits and intended outcomes.
-The Theory of Action lays out the mechanisms (i.e., key components and their interactions) by which the investment is translated into multiple kinds of benefits - both for professional and public audiences.
+To do this, we work to first articulate and document the Theory of Action of a project, describing the ways in which investments are translated into benefits and intended outcomes.
+The Theory of Action lays out the mechanisms (i.e., key components and their interactions) by which the investment is translated into multiple kinds of benefits-both for professional and public audiences.

 The COSIA Theory of Action depicted in Figure 1 involves using funding from NSF's ISE division to support partner ISEIs and IHEs to implement the COS course.
-The cornerstone course brings together the expertise of the ISEIs for reaching informal audiences, with the science research expertise of the IHEs.
+The cornerstone course has brought together the expertise of the ISEIs for reaching informal audiences, with the science research expertise of the IHEs.
 Therefore, the course serves as the foundation of COSIA but it also serves as a catalyst for the actual work.
-COSIA is creating partnerships through and for the teaching of a university course.
+COSIA has developed partnerships through and for the teaching of a university course.
 The course is the tool around which the partners with local capacity and expertise come together.
 The COS course influences educators and students in both the ISEIs and the IHEs, which ultimately has implications for how science is taught in universities, as well as how science is communicated to the public.